On Ground Facts

 - (This is the very argument I give to justify my proposal - it coheres most maximally with all other competitor views since it is entailed by any theory that preserves the analyticitiy of the T-Schema.
 Furthermore, it aligns the most with the empirical observation that four kinds of approaches have been made w.r.t. to truth-value of the Liar Sentence itself.)

 - My perspective is generally non-foundationalist: we often confuse temporal order with some vague notion of dependence and priority.
-If we adopt the use a "pyramid" metaphor to frame our thought experience we end up with these standard sketch: people build models by moving from a structure, to evaluating truth-values of expressions of a formal language, and then at the top of the "pyramid" comparing these expressions to some real-world phenomena.
+If we adopt the use a "pyramid" metaphor to frame our thought experience we end up with the standard sketch up: people build models by moving from a structure, to evaluating truth-values of expressions of a formal language, and then at the top of the "pyramid" comparing these expressions to some real-world phenomena.

 - As mentioned above, I reject the "pyramid" conception - models are constructed (through warrant not justification), then cast aside in light of "higher-level" empirical observations.
 It's not a "pyramid" at all it's a "milieu" - a flexible and free-floating backdrop not constrained by some .